-Although it may not be possible to find your ideal or dream job right away, if you stay active on Linkedin, job websites like Recruit Ireland, Indeed, Monster.ie and Jobs.ie, and even local newspapers and Facebook groups, then you will increase your chances of finding an employment opportunity that best meets your needs.
+Although it may not be possible to find your dream job or to work in Dublin right away, if you stay active on Linkedin, job websites like Recruit Ireland, Indeed, Monster.ie and Jobs.ie, and even local newspapers and Facebook groups, then you will increase your chances of finding an employment opportunity that best meets your needs.

 However, in the interim, you will need to pay rent, sign up for a phone plan, pay your bills (internet, gas and electricity), as well as other miscellaneous costs that come from moving or returning to a new country.
-This consideration may be particularly acute if you arrive with a family.
+This consideration may be particularly acute if you arrive with a family or want to work in Dublin.
 If you want to make sure you can do all that without depleting your savings, then you need an income, so be flexible and don’t be afraid to take a short-term position that you may not love while your search for the perfect job continues.

 Failing to prepare is preparing to fail

-If you want to make sure that your job search in Ireland is as fruitful as possible, you need to prepare thoroughly in advance of your arrival and continue in the same way upon landing.
+There is lots of work in Ireland for foreigners, newcomers and returning Irish emigrants but you need to prepare thoroughly in advance of your arrival and continue in the same way upon landing.
 This means making sure that your CV is suitable for Irish employers and that your cover letters are as tailored and detailed as possible.